-Ranking every Liverpool captain of the Premier League era from worst to best
+Ranking every Liverpool captain of the PL era from worst to best

 Liverpool have had some legendary leaders in the Premier League – but their captains haven’t always been able to deliver success.

-Jordan Henderson has been skipper for nearly five years now and may well soon write his name into the record books as the first Liverpool player to lift the Premier League trophy.
+Jordan Henderson has been skipper for over half a decade and may well soon write his name into the record books as the first Liverpool player to lift the Premier League trophy.

 Here’s how we’ve ranked him and the other seven permanent Liverpool captains since 1992, ordered from worst to best.